eurozulu/commandgo/README.md

 #### Command alias

-By default, Commands are mapped (case insensatively) to a method of the same name.
-Alternative names can be provided in the command map by using comma delimited keys.
+By default, Commands are mapped (case insensatively) to the method.
+Alternative names can be provided in the same command map by simply repeating the same emthod under an alternative key:
 `    cmds := mainline.Commands{
 "userinfo, ui":             MyArgs{},
 "serverinfo, si, svr":      MyArgs{}, }